-Bergen School of Global Studies offers cutting edge, research-based graduate studies addressing global challenges of our time and the complex ways in which these interact.
+Bergen School of Global Studies presents cutting edge, research-based graduate studies addressing global challenges of our time and the complex ways in which these interact.

 Finding solutions to these acute and complex challenges require us to go beyond traditional scientific disciplines to gain knowledge that incorporates multiple perspectives and ways of knowing.